 Aspen trees throughout Great Basin National Park bear the marks of those who came before.
 Known as arborglyphs, dendroglyphs, or aspen art, the carvings provide an important record of the area's history.

-The Basque culture is one where the oldest son inherited the family property.
-This left the younger brothers having to leave and find a place to live.
+In Basque culture, the oldest son inherited the family property.
+Younger brothers had to leave and search for another place to live.
 During the California gold rush in the mid-1800s, Basques came to try their hand at gold mining.
 They soon left the gold fields for a more profitable venture in sheepherding and supplying mining camps with mutton and shipping the wool back East.
-By the late 1800s Basque sheepherders were in Nevada.
+By the late 1800s, Basque sheepherders were in Nevada.

 Herding Sheep in the Great Basin

 There is little information on the history of sheepherding in the area that now comprises Great Basin National Park.
-We do know, though, that Basques were in the area in the early 1900s by a few of the aspen carvings with dates of 1908 associated with Spanish and Basque words.
-By the 1960s there had been a decrease in sheep grazing in the West and a shift from using Basque herders to herders from Peru.
+We do know, though, that Basques were in the area in the early 1900s.
+A few of the aspen carvings have 1908 dates and are associated with Spanish and Basque words.
+By the 1960s, there had been a decrease in sheep grazing in the West and a shift from hiring Basque herders to hiring herders from Peru.
 A lot of carvings within the park show Peruvian herders here in the 1980s and 1990s.

 Some carvings are not related to sheepherders.
 These carvings are from early settlers and early recreationists.
-It seems that cattlemen did not carve trees all that much since they very rarely stayed in the field with the cattle.
+Cattlemen seemed not to carve as many trees, since they very rarely stayed in the field with the cattle.
 Cattle were normally put out on the range for the summer and herded up in the fall so the cattlemen were never away from their ranches for extended periods of time.

 Note: Carving aspen trees is not permitted in Great Basin National Park.
 Please enjoy the historical carvings but help us protect the aspen trees in their natural state.